chihong-advt/runtime-security-poc/kubearmor/helm/README.md

 The official [KubeArmor Operator Helm Chart](https://github.com/kubearmor/KubeArmor/tree/main/deployments/helm/KubeArmorOperator)

 ## Setup
+To test the KubeArmor in BSP Staging Cluster, kindly follow the steps below.
 ```bash
 # there is a default deny-all network policy in the namespace
 kubectl create namespace kubearmor